rhayes777/PyAutoFit/docs/overview/multi_level.rst

 lens.
 The amount light is deflected by is defined by the distances between each galaxy, which is called their redshift.

 We therefore need a model which contains separate model-components for every galaxy, and where each galaxy contains separate model-components describing its light and mass.
-A graphical representation of this model is as follows:
+A multi-level representation of this model is as follows:

 .. image:: https://github.com/rhayes777/PyAutoFit/blob/master/docs/overview/image/lens_model.png?raw=true
   :width: 600